AmpasTheodoros/Video-Pop-Up/README.md

 - We also plan on implementing options for customizing the video controls, such as the play/pause button and progress bar.

 Credits:
-- Chipbot Pylons Clone was developed by Ampas Theodoros.
+- Chipbot Pylons Clone was developed by [AmpasTheodoros](https://github.com/AmpasTheodoros) inspired by [Chip Bot Pylons](https://getchipbot.com)
 - Special thanks to the YouTube and Vimeo API for providing access to their video library.

 We hope you enjoy using Chipbot Pylons Clone and find it to be a useful addition to your website!